 Each of the port roles can go through the following states:

-- Discarding: MAC addresses are not known and frames are discarded.
-(This state combines the 802.1D Disabled, Blocking and Listening states.
-The Listening state is not necessary because RSTP can quickly negotiate a state change without first listening for BPDUs).
+- Discarding: MAC addresses are not known, and frames are discarded.
+(This state combines the 802.1D Disabled, Blocking, and Listening states.
+The Listening state is unnecessary because RSTP can quickly negotiate a state change without first listening for BPDUs).

 - Learning: incoming frames are dropped, but MAC addresses are learned.

 - Forwarding: incoming frames are forwarded according to the MAC addresses that have been (and are being) learned.

 RSTP uses the 802.1D format of BPDUs for backward compatibility but modifications to some fields.
 However, some previously unused bits are used in the Type field of the message.
 In the BPDU version field, a value of 2 is assigned to differentiate them from 802.1D BPDUs (Version 0 is to identify Common Spanning-Tre 802.1D).